Why Hobbies Are Good for Your Mental Health

 Recovery is a journey that will have many ups and downs.
 Hobbies offer pockets of peace and rest in what can be a difficult path to walk.

-At 7 Summit Pathways in Tampa, we believe in the importance of caring for the whole person.
+At 7 Summit Pathways, we believe in the importance of caring for the whole person.
 During your time with us, you’ll engage in multidimensional and holistic therapies designed to support your individual Recovery journey.

 If you’re ready to break free from drugs or alcohol and rediscover who you are, we invite you to contact us today.